 Everyone will have an extra two hours of free time to continue to explore the city center, its museums and shops.
 This will be the time to visit the exceptional art museum or buy some Dijon mustard!

 LUNCH: You will enjoy a light lunch in a restaurant honoring the late great local chef Loiseau who famously committed suicide due to the pressure of maintaining his Michelin Star status.
 His legacy and star has been kept alive by his family and apprentices.
 This restaurant, just off the stately square of the former palace of the Ducs of Burgundy, is run by an exceptional chef from the French Caribbean island of Martinique.
 Alternatively, you may opt out of the group meal to pick your own dining option or to enjoy a more private experience.

 AFTERNOON: After lunch, we will drive down the most prestigious section of the Grands Crus Wine Road, the Côte de Nuits.
 We will stop at two old-fashioned family owned wineries to sample the world famous Bourgogne wines (notably Pinot Noir varietals and Chardonnay).

 DINNER: On our way back to the hotel, we will stop at an 18th-Century manor house to have an exceptional treat for dinner.
-Our restaurant has one Michelin star and the cook/owner, Romuald Fassenet, holds a M.O.F. title for being one of the best chefs in France.
+Our restaurant has one Michelin star and the chef/owner, Romuald Fassenet, holds a M.O.F. title for being one of the best chefs in France.

 Breakfast at the hotel.